-In certain conditions the compound develops negative charges on four of the oxygen atoms; this allows EDTA to sequester (grab onto) free metal ions or minerals.
-The analogy that we like best is to describe EDTA like a lobster, with claws closing around minerals as they float past in the water!
+It is an anionic chelating agent which means that it can sequester (grab onto) free metal ions or minerals.
+The analogy we like the most is to describe EDTA as a lobster, with claws closing around the minerals as they float past in the water.

 Removing free metal ions or minerals has several benefits.
 Firstly, it ensures successful saponification but it also stabilises formulas by acting as an antioxidant and therefore prevent changes in colour, texture and fragrance.
 It also reduces the hardness of water, which provides a soft feel to the skin.

 Since EDTA and its salts are used in a wide range of cosmetics, food, pharmaceuticals and household cleaning products, they have been the subject of in-depth studies since the 1980s as to their impact on the health and the environment.
 A regularly raised concern is that they are hardly biodegradable and are therefore found in most water systems.
 However, according to numerous studies, they aren’t of any problem for the environment or human and animal health as they don't bioaccumulate and are quickly eliminated by organisms.
 That said, we still remain cautious with these materials and avoid overusing them.
 In 2015, Lush started using a new soap base which helped reduce the amount of EDTA used in our products.